Brina Tenebrix

 Command Structure:

-Superior: Lorim Vance (Czerka field coordinator)
+Superior: Lorim Vance (Czerka Field Director)

 Personal Connections: